 Peter also tells the story of how Charlie once terrified a group of visitors.
 “Twice a year we have to catch him to weigh him,” he says.
 “This time, as we tried to catch him, he swung around and broke a panel of glass.
 It was safety glass, so only one side shattered and everyone was perfectly safe, but people thought the croc was coming for them.”

-Building a suitable new enclosure for Charlie is vital because if he can’t be housed appropriately he’ll have to be sent back up north, says Peter, adding that “crocs with perfect skin [like Charlie’s] are often used as a commodity”.
+Building a suitable new crocodile enclosure for Charlie is vital because if he can’t be housed appropriately he’ll have to be sent back up north, says Peter, adding that “crocodiles with perfect skin [like Charlie’s] are often used as a commodity”.
 This means it’s more likely Charlie will become a handbag than a tourist attraction if he can’t stay in Canberra.

 Peter says the idea to fundraise through the ACT CDS came from his parents, Paula and Derek, who remain the “driving force” behind the container returns.
 The reptile zoo hosts around 10 parties – mostly children’s birthday parties – each weekend.
 The guests bring their own food and drinks, so there is a steady stream of empty eligible drink containers, which Paula and Derek realised could be turned into an income stream.